Written by:

 People, Place, Planet: Think Pieces, are a series of online blogs which will take our event series theme as a starting point and will offer an external voice and provocation.

-In our the third edition of our People, Place, Planet: Think Pieces Stephanie Edwards shares her thoughts and ideas about People, Place, Planet through exploring the role of AI in co-designing our future cities.
+In the third edition of our People, Place, Planet: Think Pieces Stephanie Edwards shares her thoughts and ideas about People, Place, Planet through exploring the role of AI in co-designing our future cities.

-Exploring Ai to Co-Design Our Future Cities
+Exploring AI to Co-Design Our Future Cities

 Imagine a cityscape where every element, from park benches to public transport, is an outcome of co-design – a process that actively involves users in the creation of their environment.
 Imagine a co-design process that engages 100 % of communities in an exciting and empowering manner?
 Here, residents are not passive recipients but active participants, shaping their living spaces through tools such as augmented reality (AR), a technology that superimposes digital information onto the real world, and AI-driven platforms.
 This engagement fosters a sense of ownership and connection, turning spaces into personal sanctuaries that also serve larger communities whilst understanding the environmental implications of their choices.

-Harmonising Desires and Needs in Urban Design
+Harmonising Desires & Needs in Urban Design

 In our modern world, the distinctions between individual preferences, communal requirements, and environmental imperatives are increasingly merging.
 Traditional urban design often falls short in balancing these aspects.
 The use of AI, or artificial intelligence, which refers to machines or systems that can perform tasks typically requiring human intelligence, facilitated co-design offers a holistic approach, harmonising these elements to create spaces that adapt to various needs.
 Imagine a city plaza that transforms from a vibrant marketplace in the morning to a tranquil communal workspace by day, and a lively open-air cinema at night, all seamlessly incorporating sustainable elements such as solar-powered pathways and efficient rainwater systems.